成人大片

 7. Differentiate between legal and political constitutionalism and accountability.

-Law 207/707 International Law delves into the fundamentals of public international law and the international legal order including topics such as the United Nations, treaties, sovereign immunity, the law of war, international criminal law, international human rights law, and more.
+Students will learn the fundamentals of public International Law and the international legal order.
+Topics to be covered include the United Nations, treaties, sovereign immunity, the law of war, international criminal law, and international human rights law.
 Students will discuss international legal issues of contemporary and timeless significance.

 Course Learning Outcomes: